zlatnaspirala/magic-three/README.md

 ## More info

-### Image formats like WebP and AVIF often provide better compression than PNG or JPEG,
+I have performance stable at 90% value.
+I load extra fbx animation 22Mb to test little more better.
-### which means faster downloads and less data consumption.
+Image formats like WebP and AVIF often provide better compression than PNG or JPEG, which means faster downloads and less data consumption.
 <img src="https://github.com/zlatnaspirala/magic-three/blob/main/non-project-files/pwa.png" width="800" height="500">